 One Century Lia Rumantscha

 The Lia Rumantscha (Romansh Organisation) was founded in Chur in 1919, October 26th, as an umbrella organisation for Romansh associations in Graubünden (Grisons).

-The organisation campaigns for the promotion and maintenance of Romansh at home, work and school, in the church and in public life, organises cultural events and also represents the Romansh community in the various fields of political and social life.
+The organisation campaigns for the promotion and maintenance of Romansh at home, work and school, in the church and in public life, organises cultural events and represents the Romansh community in the various fields of political and social life.

 The language was created in accordance with the majority principle.
 Wherever possible, a form that is common to these three written idioms was taken.

-The language was recognised as the fourth national language in 1938).
-From a territorial point of view, the Romansh language is still losing ground however (Ilanz, Disentis, Flims and the Oberland, Oberengadin, Oberhalstein, have been strongly germanised since 1919, just a few small villages remain Romansh-speaking).
+The language was recognised as the fourth national language in 1938.
+From a territorial point of view, the Romansh language is still losing ground however.
+Ilanz, Disentis, Flims and the Oberland, Oberengadin, Oberhalstein, are strongly germanised, just a few small villages speak Romansh.

 The education and the use in daily life are decisive for the survival of these dialects and langage.
 There is hope and the Lia Rumantscha is an effective and active organisation. (further information: www. liarumantscha.ch).